 Looking to spend the day at the lake?
 Lake Hall is surrounded by picnic pavilions, grills and a great playground with plenty of lakeshore spots available to play in the sand and the water.
 If you’ve got a boat – bring it along, there’s a boat ramp right at the park, too!

-The Alfred B. Maclay Gardens State Park is home to over five miles of hiking and bike trails.
+The Alfred B. Maclay Gardens State Park is home to more than five miles of hiking and bike trails.
 Each trail makes a loop through the park providing some great scenery.

-During your visit, don’t miss exploring the gardens overlooking Lake Overstreet.
+During your visit, be sure to explore the gardens overlooking Lake Overstreet.
 With magnificent views and foliage, the Maclay house is also open daily for visitors to tour.
 While the gardens are spectacular year-round, if you’d like to visit while the flowers are blooming, park rangers consider Jan.
 1-April 1 to be the high blooming season.

 Tallahassee Automobile and Collectibles Museum